dbilanoski/100-days-of-code/round2_log.md

 > I will learn and code for at least an hour every day for the next 100 days.

 ### Broad Goals
-- [x] Finish unfinished business (JS Certification from 2020.)
+- [x] Finish unfinished business (JS Certification from 2020.) --> Take that, 2020.!
-- [x] Learn basic Python scripting
+- [x] Learn basic Python scripting --> Went deeper, learned more but took more time
-- [ ] Learn databases in more detail
+- [x] Learn databases in more detail --> Got them basics solid, will focus more in the next round
 - [ ] Revisit and learn Bash scripting in more detail
 - [ ] Get beter at Linux sys administration
 - [ ] Revisit and learn Powershell in more detail
 - [ ] Revisit Git in more detail
-- [x] Get comfortable with regular expressions
+- [x] Get comfortable with regular expressions --> You can never really get cofortable with regex
 - [ ] Prepare for third round to tackle current DevOps tools
-- [x] Create LinkedIn account and connect with people
+- [x] Create LinkedIn account and connect with people --> Check
-- [x] Bring back discipline & order
+- [x] Bring back discipline & order --> Need to work on selfcare next

 **Start date: January 10th, 2022.**

+**End date: May 23rd, 2022.**

+### Conclusion
+- Completed JavaScript Algorithms and Data Structures course (unfinished business from 2020.)
+- Completed Udemy's Python Bootcamp From Zero To Hero
+- Completed FreeCodeCamp's Scientific Computing with Python
+- Completed Udemy's The Complete SQL Bootcamp 2020: Go from Zero to Hero
+- Built 5 Javascript projects, dozen Python projects and few databases from scratch
+- Used learned knowledge to improve some procedures at work
+- Created LinkedIn account and started networking with people

 ## Days - table of content
 [Day 1](#day-1-january-10th-2022)